ENCCS/openfoam/content/handson.rst

         - nutkRoughWallFunction

-To speficy flow direction, one need to change the entry ``flowDir`` in the file *0/include/ABLConditions*
+To specify flow direction, one need to change the entry ``flowDir`` in the file *0/include/ABLConditions*

 .. code:: cpp